-According to Victoria Plum, the average cost of installing a new bathroom in the UK is £6,500.
-However, depending on the amount of work you are happy to do yourself, this could come much lower.
+That said, if you are happy to tackle certain jobs on a DIY basis, this could come in much lower.
 Equally, larger spaces, those that need more renovation work and those that are using luxury products will see prices range from £7,000 - £15,000+.

 As a starting point, a plumber should be able to carry out a simply like-for-like bathroom retrofit in two or three days, as well as removing the old one — this would cost around £1,000.